drocheam/optrace/docs/source/usage/plots.rst

    otp.any_plotting_function(..., title="Name of plot")

-Legends and labels inside the figures are generated from descriptions of the objects.
+Inside the figures, legends and labels are generated from object descriptions.
-Make sure to create your objects with an expressive :python:`desc=".."` or :python:`long_desc="..."` parameter.
+Just make sure to create all your objects with expressive :python:`desc=".."` or :python:`long_desc="..."` parameters.

 .. code-block:: python